-Prior to construction, studies will be completed to determine any potential for the project to interact with contaminated soil or groundwater.
+During the Detail Design stage, studies will be completed to determine any potential for the project to interact with contaminated soil or groundwater.
 Where the potential is confirmed, a plan to remediate the environment to the applicable standards will be prepared.
-The MECP would be notified immediately upon discovery of any contaminated material encountered within the construction area.
+The MOECC would be notified immediately upon discovery of any contaminated material encountered within the construction area.
 If contaminated materials or contaminated groundwater are encountered within the construction limits, these will be removed and disposed of in accordance with all applicable acts and regulations.
 Treatment and discharge of contaminated groundwater are also to be in accordance with applicable legislation and regulations.